The Last Days of Pompeii: Decadence, Apocalypse, Resurrection

 There the matter would have rested except for the chance find of Roman antiquities in a well at Resina (now known as Ercolano) near Naples at the beginning of the eighteenth century.
 What began as an accident led to the rediscovery of Herculaneum and then of Pompeii.
 The excavations of these two Roman towns caused sensation after sensation and still have the capacity to create headline news.

-Although The Last Days of Pompeii takes its title from the immortal novel Edward Bulwer-Lytton wrote in 1834, it is not concerned with the finds at Pompeii or the archaeological history of the region.
-Instead, under the three broad themes of decadence, apocalypse and resurrection, it explores the perennial public fascination with Pompeii and the way artists have used the town as a metaphor for ideas that are essentially contemporary and have little to do with antiquity.
+Although The Last Days of Pompeii takes its title from Edward Bulwer-Lytton’s immortal 1834 novel, it is not concerned with the finds at Pompeii or the archaeological history of the region.
+Instead, under the three broad themes of decadence, apocalypse and resurrection, it explores the perennial public fascination with Pompeii and the way artists have used the town as a metaphor for ideas that have little to do with antiquity.

 Attempts to portray Pompeii as another Sodom and Gomorrah, a decadent city of excess that somehow deserved the disastrous eruption, have taken different forms at different times.
 An 1827 painting by Joseph Franque, of a mother and her two daughters being enveloped by the fire of the eruption, shows voluptuous, semi-naked creatures decked in jewellery and lacking classical decorum.
 Their selfishness and greed in lingering to gather up their jewellery has spelt their doom.
 Francesco Netti’s Gladiator Fight during a Meal at Pompeii (1880) is a frankly shocking scene of an orgiastic banquet taking place while attendants drag off the body of a gladiator who has been killed for the delectation of the diners.
 In a 1984 interview for Playboy the British actor and writer Joan Collins used the analogy of Pompeii to underline her belief that herpes and AIDS were plagues sent to “teach us all a lesson.”